ChemGuy88/cpi/labJournal.md

   `quickModeLimit` is set to a specific value for some functions.
 A fail-safe should be added in case the `quickModeLimit` is greater than the number of iterable items.

+### Tuesday 10/9

+Tested protein dictionaries (abridged versions) forward and backwards.
+They passed.
+This means that the `makeDic` function should create a working full dictionary.

 ### Monday 10/1